Bicycle Network: Funding & Budgets

-The Planning Checklist for Cycling and Practice Note can be used to help build healthy new suburbs where everyone can ride their bikes as part of their everyday life.
+The Planning Checklists for Cycling and Practice Note can be used to help build healthy new suburbs where everyone can ride their bikes as part of their everyday life.

 The Checklist aims to ensure the mistakes of the past are not repeated.
 It enables planners to make sure new sub-divisions meet the current planning and engineering requirements in Victoria.
 It focuses on three requirements of an effective cycling network:

-- Connectivity to destinations- providing cycling routes that connect to destinations
+- Connections to destinations- providing cycling routes that connect to destinations

 - Permeability of the suburb - providing a choice of direct routes across a suburb and to local destinations